UIUC-ECE374B/su24/homeworks.md

 Couple things to note about homeworks:
 - Homeworks are to be completed **individually**.
 Yes, this is a change from previous semesters but we have [good reason](/resources/No-group-assignments.html) to believe that the group homeworks hamper learning instead of facilitate it.
-- Each homework is assigned when you have all (or at least most) of the required knowledge to complete it.
-In two cases, because of scheduling constraints, one or two problems may require knowledge from the lecture/discussion right after assignment.
-Either way you'll have the knowledge for those problems by Wednesday.
-This is a long-winded way of saying: **There is zero reason not to start the homework early**
+- Because this is a summer course, homeworks will be due the Tuesday the week after the material is covered.
+I usually like to give more lead time but the summer session is short and intense.
+Regardless, you have lecture recordings, so you can start homewokrs if you anticipate a scheduling issue.
+Each HW assignment corresponds to a particular lecture.
+I recommend doing each problem the evening after the corresponding lecture to ensure that the material is fresh and you can complete the problem quickly.
 - It's a bad idea to skip homeworks.
 Homeworks and labs are where we get inspiration for exam problems.
 - You can find a sample HW LaTeX template [here](/materials/homeworks/hwt_B.tex).
-- Each section of the course will allow XX homework drops.
-- Each half of the course will have its own homework grade.
+- This half of the course will allow 2 homework problems to be dropped.

 ### Homework Logistics: How to submit